CASE STUDY/02·OBSCURA · FOSSSHIPPED 2025 · v2.1.0 · MIT

 +

-Public on GitHub.
-Adopted internally by three agency clients within the first month.
-The SaaS version (centralized policies, audit logs, fleet management) is the natural Forge follow-up: same engine, different distribution.
-Obscura proves Forge can ship FOSS that lands.
+Public on GitHub, adopted internally by three agency clients in the first month.
+The SaaS version — central policies, audit logs, fleet management — is the natural Forge follow-up: same engine, different distribution.

-CLIENT QUOTE“We needed our team to stop pasting customer data into ChatGPT and we didn't want to deploy yet another security tool.
-Obscura was the first thing in two years that solved the problem at the place the problem actually happens: the browser, not a policy doc.”
+CLIENT QUOTE“We needed our team to stop pasting customer data into ChatGPT without deploying yet another security tool.
+Obscura solved it where the problem happens: the browser, not a policy doc.”

 FOSS